Request a Patron Pass

 Wherever I go in Canada and find another writer of colour, we eventually end up gushing about how great the FOLD is, how by normalizing diversity it liberates us to talk to audiences about craft.
 It’s hard to imagine the literary landscape returning to a prehistoric pre-FOLD era.

-Ian Williams, winner of the 2019 Giller Prize
+Ian Williams, Author of the Giller Prize-winning novel Reproduction

 FOLD is a festival experience unlike any other I’ve had.
 The FOLD team strive to create a space that’s welcoming and engaging, while allowing for curiosity, ingenuity and the fostering of real community – and they succeed, every year.